-This topic describes the background, scenarios, limits, and instructions of configuring the maximum number of pay-as-you-go instances, and how to calculate transactions per second (TPS).
+This topic describes the background information, scenarios, limits, and instructions of configuring the maximum number of on-demand instances.
+This topic also describes how to calculate transactions per second (TPS).

-To prevent unexpected calls from generating unnecessary charges, you can configure the maximum number of pay-as-you-go instances in each region under your account.
+To prevent unexpected invocations from generating unnecessary charges, you can set the maximum number of on-demand instances in each region within your account.
 This limit applies to all functions.
-For example, the account 123456789 can have up to 300 pay-as-you-go instances in a region.
+For example, the account 123456789 can have up to 300 on-demand instances in a specific region.
 The account has three functions: function-a, function-b, and function-c.
-In this case, the maximum number of pay-as-you-go instances that concurrently process requests is 300.
+In this case, the maximum number of on-demand instances that concurrently process requests is 300.

-Function Compute also allows you to specify the maximum number of pay-as-you-go instances for a single function in the console or by calling API operations.
-This feature can prevent a large number of instances being occupied by a single function due to excessive calls, protecting backend resources and avoiding unexpected charges.
+Function Compute also allows you to set the maximum number of on-demand instances for a single function in the Function Compute console or by calling API operations.
+This prevents a large number of instances being occupied by a single function due to excessive invocations, protects backend resources, and prevents unexpected charges.
 For example, the account 123456789 has three functions: function-a, function-b, and function-c.
-You can specify a maximum of 10 pay-as-you-go instances for function-a.
-Then a maximum of 10 instances are used to process requests when you call function-a.
+You can set a maximum of 10 on-demand instances for function-a.
+In this case, a maximum of 10 instances can be used to process requests when you invoke function-a.

 - Set a limit for a function to ensure the concurrency of another function.

-For example, function-a and function-b share the maximum number of instances under an account, and function-a is a key business function.
-If function-b is excessively called, normal requests of function-a may be affected.
-In this case, you can specify the maximum number of pay-as-you-go instances for function-b to prevent it from overconsuming instances.
+For example, function-a and function-b share the maximum number of instances within an account, and function-a is a key business function.
+If function-b is excessively invoked, normal requests of function-a may be affected.
+In this case, you can set the maximum number of on-demand instances for function-b to prevent it from consuming excessive instances.

 - Protect downstream services.

-For example, if Function Compute makes a large number of access requests to ApsaraDB for RDS (RDS), you can specify the maximum number of pay-as-you-go instances for functions that access RDS.
-In this way, RDS stops responding requests that exceed its processing capacity.
+For example, if Function Compute makes a large number of access requests to ApsaraDB RDS, you can set the maximum number of on-demand instances for functions that are invoked to access ApsaraDB RDS.
+This way, ApsaraDB RDS stops responding requests that exceed its processing capacity.

-If calls to a function are abnormal, you can terminate calls to the function by specifying the maximum number of pay-as-you-go instances for the function to 0.
+If invocations of a function are abnormal, you can terminate invocations of the function by setting the maximum number of on-demand instances for the function to 0.

-- Prevent unexpected calls from causing excessive costs.
+- Prevent unexpected invocations from generating unnecessary charges.

-You can specify the maximum number of pay-as-you-go instances for a function to prevent unexpected calls caused by the browser or client.
+You can set the maximum number of on-demand instances for a function to prevent unexpected invocations caused by the browser or client.

-You can configure the maximum number of pay-as-you-go instances and reserved instances and use one or both types of instances as needed.
+You can set the maximum number of on-demand instances and provisioned instances and use one or both types of instances as needed.

-Request processing methods after setting the pay-as-you-go instance limit
+Request processing methods after setting the on-demand instance limit

 |Type||Request processing method|

-If your function has reserved instances, the reserved instances are used first.
-When all reserved instances are processing requests, new requests are processed by pay-as-you-go instances.
-The following table shows how to use pay-as-you-go instances and reserved instances in combination.
+If your function has provisioned instances, the provisioned instances are used first.
+When all provisioned instances are processing requests, new requests are processed by on-demand instances.
+The following table describes how to use on-demand instances and provisioned instances in combination.

-When reserved instances are insufficient to process concurrent requests, new requests are throttled and error 429 is returned.
+When provisioned instances are insufficient to process concurrent requests, new requests are throttled and error 429 is returned.

-- You can configure up to 100 instance limit rules for functions under an account in each region.
+- You can configure up to 100 instance limit rules for functions within an account in each region.

 - The instance limit rules for functions must be applied to aliases or the latest version of a function.

-- The maximum number of instances specified in a rule cannot exceed the limit of the account, which is 300.
+- The maximum number of instances that is set in a rule cannot exceed the limit of the account, which is 300.

 - Different limits can be set for different aliases of the function.

-TPS indicates the number of requests that a function can process in one second.
-You can configure the maximum number of pay-as-you-go instances based on TPS and your business requirements.
+TPS indicates the number of requests that a function can process per second.
+You can set the maximum number of on-demand instances based on TPS and your business requirements.